samer--/ccprism/README.md

 ## Note on tabling implementations

-   Earlier versions used a tabling implementation where non-backtrackable state was stored using services from the ccnbenv library module.
-This was replaced with a trie-based data structure (see https://github.com/samer--/cctable) which is a lot faster.
-However, in doing so, we lost the ability to store attributed variables in the variant and solution tries.
-The old version is still available in `handlers_old.pl`, though you will have to replace the `use_module` directive in `ccprism.pl` to use it.
+   This branch (`old_tabling_with_attributes`) uses a tabling implementation where non-backtrackable state is stored using services from the ccnbenv module.
+   This was replaced in later versions with a trie-based data structure (see
+   <https://github.com/samer--/cctable>) which is a lot faster.
+However, in doing so
+   , we lost the ability to store attributed variables in the variant and solution tries.